 Online Continuing Education Course

-Overview of disease management, a coordinated system focusing on empowering patients with chronic medical conditions to engage in self-management activities and maintain medication adherence, in addition to adhering to evidence-based guidelines for chronic medical condition management.
-CEU course applicable for nursing and case management.
+Overview of disease management.
+Learn about the team approach to and business case for the chronic disease management process.
+Empower your patients to engage in self-management activities and maintain medication adherence.
+Includes evidence-based guidelines for chronic medical condition management.
+Nursing CEU course, also applicable for case management.

 Course Price: $30.00

 Copyright © 2016 Wild Iris Medical Education, Inc. All Rights Reserved.

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your understanding of historical and emerging trends in disease management.
 Specific learning objectives include:

 - Explain the pressures associated with the development of the disease management model of care.

 - Describe the shifts in healthcare provision that led to the emergence of disease management.

 - Discuss the business case for implementing disease management.